-- In the world of toys - The Pomeron Hamiltonians containing only triple Pomeron vertex [BK(1 \rightarrow 2) or Braun(1 \rightarrow 2 and 2 \rightarrow 1)] all violate s-channel unitarity. - It is possible to construct a Pomeron Hamiltonian, which respects both t- and schannel unitarity conditions and reduces to BK in the dense-dilute limit.
+- In the world of toys - The Pomeron Hamiltonians containing only triple Pomeron vertex [BK(1 \rightarrow 2) or Braun(1 \rightarrow 2 and 2 \rightarrow 1)] all violate the s-channel unitarity. - It is possible to construct a Pomeron Hamiltonian, which respects both the t- and s- channel unitarity conditions and reduces to BK in the dense-dilute limit.

 '''

 Mueller & Salam (1996),

 Kovner and ML (2005),

-J. P. Blaizot, E. Iancu and D. N. Triantafyllopoulos (2006)
+J. P. Blaizot, E. lancu and D. N. Triantafyllopoulos (2006)

-Levin, ML, Kovner (2016)
+Kovner, Levin, ML (2016)

 '''

-The Mueller-Salam Hamiltonian is not unique and presumably not adequate in the dense limit; Levin, ML, Kovner, in preparation.
+The Mueller-Salam Hamiltonian is not unique and presumably not adequate in the dense limit; Multiple emissions (multi-Pomeron vertices) are important and have to be included Kovner, Levin, ML (2021).